javier-benavide/clock-app/README.md

 The first thing is to configure your environment.
 To do this you need to follow the next steps:

-1. Go to [React Native page](https://reactnative.dev/docs/environment-setup), and follow the configuration steps depending on your OS and use Android as target OS.
+1. Go to [React Native page](https://reactnative.dev/docs/environment-setup), and follow the configuration steps of **React Native CLI Quickstart**, depending on your OS and use Android as target OS.
   *If you have problems while installing the JDK you can manually download it at [Oracle](https://www.oracle.com/cl/java/technologies/javase/jdk11-archive-downloads.html) and add manually the environment variable **JAVA_HOME**